techidaily/site-voice-adjusting/source/_posts/new-2024-approved-top-10-alternatives-of-facetime-on-android.md

 #### Conclusion

 As previously stated, editing a video requires choosing the right software that would support a successful editing journey.
-Although there are many options mac users can select from when looking for video editing software, the one that is highly recommended is the[Filmora software.](https://tools.techidaily.com/wondershare/filmora/download/) Aside from being an easy to use App, it supports a wide range of audio.
+Although there are many options mac users can select from when looking for video editing software, the one that is highly recommended is the [Filmora software.](https://tools.techidaily.com/wondershare/filmora/download/) Aside from being an easy to use App, it supports a wide range of audio.
 Audio formats like MP3, MPA, WMA, M4V, WAV are all working well with this software which makes it a great choice.

 For iPhone users, a good video editing software that can be used to successfully cut out audio even as a novice is the iMovie.
 With iMovie software.
 Video editing is a lot easier and faster with this software.
 Plus, the software also supports many audio formats which is a good advantage to your editing quest.